kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 "profile".
 These resources include things like "memory", "number of JPEG engines", "discrete memory slices on the physical GPU die", etc.

-Using the capacity pool to represent the "bag" of capacities, we can define a set of devices that pull specific capacity from that pool.
+Using the counter set to represent the "bag" of counters, we can define a set of devices that pull specific capacity from that pool.

-For example, a capacity pool for an NVIDIA A100 GPU looks as follows:
+For example, a counter set for an NVIDIA A100 GPU looks as follows:
 ```yaml
 sharedCounters:
 - name: gpu-0-pool